 According to U.S. News & World Report in 2015, the university ranked 23rd among national universities as well as 19th for its nursing programs.
 Undergraduate and graduate students can earn a pre-licensure BSN or MSN.
 Licensed nurses can apply to the MSN or postmaster's certificate program and pursue a concentration in nursing administration, gerontology, family population, pediatrics or under-served populations.
 Ph.D. in Nursing specialties include biobehavioral or biologic science, health disparities in at-risk populations and health services.

 |Boston College||Choice among six advanced practice specialities when enrolled in a master's program||Chestnut Hill, MA|

 |Duke University||16-month Accelerated BSN program||Durham, NC|

 |Johns Hopkins University||Ph.D. program ranked number five by the National Research Council||Baltimore, MD|

 |University of Michigan - Ann Arbor||Clinical Learning Center||Ann Arbor, MI|

 |University of North Carolina at Chapel Hill||Specialist programs in psychiatric/mental health clinical nursing, nursing service administration and pediatric nurse practitioner||Chapel Hill, NC|

-|University of Washington||Nursing program first ranked number one by U.S. News & World Report in 1984||Seattle, WA|
+|University of Washington||Nursing program ranked number four by U.S. News & World Report in 2016||Seattle, WA|